 You are an expert at BVFLS, but your prospects are not.
 That is why they are asking for your help.
 If they had spent your years learning the BVFLS craft, and had seen everything you’ve seen while doing that, they wouldn’t need you.
 But they aren’t experts, and that is why they are considering engaging with you.
 That requires a leap of faith, aka trust.

 Join me next Friday at 1pm ET on Practice Development INSIDER for my interview with Jim Koerber.
 Jim is a master of understated marketing … the little touches that don’t cost much but go a long way toward filling the know, like, and trust buckets of his clients.
 Things that many of us forget about doing in today’s fast-paced, online world – like handwritten thank you notes.
 Here’s your chance to learn more about how he built his practice and why it works for him.

-– If you want a sense of how well your practice is working for you, take this free Practice Self Assessment.
+I have 10 quick questions, and your answers will help you get a sense of how well your practice is working for you.